The Cunard steamship company was founded in 1840,

 capacity, power and speed.

-2, To employ as mail ships the fastest of the steamships
+2, To employ as mail ships the fastest of the steamships for the time

-for the time being belonging to or chartered by the company.
+being belonging to or chartered by the company.

-3, To employ in the event of the fastest of the company's
+3, To employ in the event of the fastest of the company's steamers

-fastest steamers to detract in the least possible degree from the
+steamers to detract in the least possible degree from the

 rapidity of the mail service.